V539 Arae

 In 1930, Ferdinand Johannes Neubauer found that the star (usually called Boss 4496 at the time) is a spectroscopic binary.
 He did not detect any brightness variability.
 Eclipses were first reported by E. Schoeffel and U. Kohler in 1965.
-The period they reported is 1/2 the currently accepted value, because they did not realize that the light curve has a deep secondary minimum.
+The period they reported is half the currently accepted value, because they did not realize that the light curve has a deep secondary minimum.
 In 1996, the secondary component was found to be a slowly pulsating B-type star (SPB) with periods of periods of 1.36, 1.78 and possibly 1.08 days.

 The core members of this system, ν^{1} Ara AB, consist of a pair of B-type main-sequence stars in a detached orbit with a period of 3.169 days and an eccentricity of 0.055.
 Their respective stellar classifications are B2 V and B3 V, and they have a combined visual magnitude of 5.65.
 Because the orbital plane lies close to the line of sight from the Earth, this pair form a detached eclipsing binary of the Algol type.
 The eclipse of the primary causes a decrease of 0.52 in magnitude, while the secondary eclipse decreases the magnitude by 0.43.

 At an angular separation of 12.34 arcseconds, is a possible tertiary component of this system; a magnitude 9.40 A-type main-sequence star with a classification of A1 V. A 2005 study of the orbit of the main pair demonstrated an apsidal motion, suggesting the influence of a third body.
 The initial estimate found an orbital period of 42.3±0.8 years and a mass of 1.63 Solar mass.
 In 2022, a more refined study suggested the influence of two stellar objects with masses of 0.41 solar mass and 1.74 solar mass.

-The system is sometimes referred as Upsilon^{1} Arae (υ^{1} Arae), and more generally unlettered.
+The system is sometimes referred as Upsilon^{1} Arae (υ^{1} Arae), but more generally not by a Bayer designation.